hughperkins/pytorch/README.md

 # Recent news
 5th September:
-* add DoubleTensor
+* added DoubleTensor
-* add ByteTensor
+* added ByteTensor
-* move test scripts and output out of readme, provide links instead
+* moved test scripts and output out of readme, provide links instead
-* ensure test output linked from readme updated automatically 4th September:
+* test output linked from readme updated automatically 4th September:
-* add LongTensor
+* added LongTensor
 * `size()` now returns a LongTensor, rather than a FloatTensor
 * under the covers:
-  * start to use Jinja2 as a templating language, means easy to support other types 3rd September:
+  * started to use Jinja2 as a templating language, means easy to support other types 3rd September:
 * modified Lua wrapper approach, so directly uses dynamic Python to wrap the Lua classes 2nd September: